Kraaketing/greenheron/src/pages/terms-and-conditions.md

 ## 14. Force Majeure

-We are not liable for delays or failures caused by circumstances beyond our reasonable control, including natural disasters, government actions, or technical failures of third-party services.
+I am not liable for delays or failures caused by circumstances beyond my reasonable control, including natural disasters, government actions, or technical failures of third-party services.

 ## 15. Governing Law and Jurisdiction

 These Terms are governed by Portuguese law.
 Any disputes will be resolved in Portuguese courts.
-However, we will make reasonable efforts to resolve disputes amicably before pursuing legal action.
+However, I will make reasonable efforts to resolve disputes amicably before pursuing legal action.

 ## 16. Changes to Terms

-We reserve the right to modify these Terms at any time.
+I reserve the right to modify these Terms at any time.
 Changes will be posted on this page with an updated date.
-Continued use of our website after changes constitutes acceptance of the new Terms.
+Continued use of my website after changes constitutes acceptance of the new Terms.

 ## 17. Severability